If you receive a Letter of Advice to Apply (LAA), you will be able to log into your account and gain access to the full MPNP application.

 - certificate, degree or diploma and transcripts for each program completed by applicant and spouse

-Note: if you say, for example, that you completed high school and university, you must upload transcripts and a certificate for high school and transcripts and a certificate for university.
+For example, if you say that you completed high school and university, you must upload transcripts and a certificate for high school and transcripts and a certificate for university.

 Certified translation into English or French is required for each document issued in another language.